 What happens to a 4% US Treasury when inflation occurs?
 What happens when bank CDs are at 5% or 6%?
 What happens when gas is again above $4 a gallon?
 Inflation is the evil side of retirement and bondholders will suffer more.

 People seeking bonds because they think they are reducing the risk in their portfolio, and that can be generally true but in times of general interest rate movement bonds could be a disaster.
-One would think that 4% interest rates for US Treasuries is not going to be the norm as this government struggles with continued large deficit funding.
-A simple movement in any one of several markets (foreign exchange as an example) could cause the interest rates on new issue of US Treasuries to pay a higher interest rate, means trouble ahead for current bondholders.
+One would think that 4% interest rates for US Treasuries are not going to be the norm as this government struggles with continued large deficit funding.
+A simple movement in any one of several markets (foreign exchange as an example) could cause the interest rates on the new issue of US Treasuries to pay a higher interest rate, means trouble ahead for current bondholders.

 The search for higher yields is moving to longer hold options and is now (last 3 years) accustomed to generally lower interest rates.
 The idea of US Treasuries paying 4% is so attractive that the downside is not their focus.
-In fact many in our target market are not completely aware of the diminished value if a need for liquidation occurs.
-In this example, a 70 year old buys a 30 year US Treasury at 4% (current rate is about 3.8%) for yield, safety and security reasons.
-If their life in interrupted for any reason such as sickness, need for money or death, what is the liquidated market value of that Treasury then?
+In fact, many in our target market are not completely aware of the diminished value if a need for liquidation occurs.
+In this example, a 70-year-old buys a 30 year US Treasury at 4% (current rate is about 3.8%) for yield, safety, and security reasons.
+If their life is interrupted for any reason such as sickness, need for money or death, what is the liquidated market value of that Treasury then?
 The value is based on current market conditions in the secondary marketplace, what if interest rates are %5?
 6%?
 The value of the asset could be diminished by a very large amount.
 If you think inflation will not occur within the next 30 years then a US Treasury might be the best choice…. but look at history.

 In no 30-year time period (from 1790 to present) in US history has there NOT been an inflationary time period.
 Not even the depression!

 What is Your Planner Recommending?
 Ask them about the Annuity alternative!